sdfi1984/sdfi1984/README.md

 - 👋 Hi, I’m @sdfi1984
-- 👀 I’m interested in blockchain, crypotocurrences and Machine Learning.
+- 👀 I’m interested in backend software development - Java, Spring, Kafka, Posgres and so on.
-- 🌱 I’m currently learning embedded development on C, specially for LedgerHQ devices.
 - 📫 How to reach me: @sdfi1984 in Telegram messenger.

 <!---